websanova/larapost/README.md

 The root folder name can also be changed in the config it something other than `./blog` is needed.
 But keep in mind the `larablog:build` command will always use the `posts` and `pages` sub folders.

-Note that the files are in markdown format and you can change the parser by overwriting the `Websanova\Larablog\Parser\Field\Body` parser.
+Note that the files are in markdown format and that the parser can be changed by overwriting the `Websanova\Larablog\Parser\Field\Body` parser.

 ## Post &amp Page Format